Thuynh808/STIG-Hardened/README.md

 ## Apply STIG Hardening Ansible Automation and Validate

-We'll use the ansible stig role for rhel9 to remediate the non-compliant tests and rescan

 - **Run `harden.yaml` playbook to automate remediation:**
 ```bash
 ansible-playbook harden.yaml -vv
 ```
 - **Run `scan.sh` script to rescan and validate remediation:**
 ```bash
 ./scan.sh
 ```